TV & Movies

 Come June 9, HBO revealed Eigenberg would reprise his role, and this announcement came with good company.
 Mario Cantone will return as Anthony Marentino, Willie Garson as Stanford Blatch, and Evan Handler as Harry Goldenblatt.

-After production began, HBO announced on July 14 that Sarita Choudhury (Little Fires Everywhere), Nicole Ari Parker (Empire), and Karen Pittman (The Morning Show) have all signed on to the project.
+After production began, HBO announced on July 14 that Sarita Choudhury (Little Fires Everywhere), Nicole Ari Parker (Empire), and Karen Pittman (The Morning Show) will also appear in AJLT.
 Choudhury will star as Seema Patel, a self-made real estate broker in Manhattan; Parker will play Lisa Todd Wexley, a documentarian and mother of three who resides on Park Avenue; and Pittman will take on the role of Dr. Nya Wallace, a Columbia Law School professor.
+Weeks later, Deadline reported that HBO cast Hamilton’s Christopher Jackson will play banker Herbert Wexley, Lisa’s husband.
+The Marvelous Mrs. Maisel’s LeRoy McClain will play musician Andre Rashad Wallace, Dr. Nya’s husband.

 Why Samantha Won't Be In The Sex and the City Reboot